jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-colormarker-description"></a>

 ### ✏ Description:
-Change the color of the specific marker with RGB value.
-This also applies to future markers.
+Change the color of a specific marker using an RGB value.
+The new color also applies to future markers.
-> Note: The color of each marker will be generated randomly when the game started.
+>Note: Each marker's color is generated randomly when the game starts.

 <a name="cmd-colormarker-parameters"></a>